-- 1. The riser location chosen shall be no less than three feet (3-feet) from existing or planned electrical panels or meters, and windows.
+- 1. The riser location chosen shall be no less than three feet (3-feet) from existing or planned electrical panels or meters, and windows (see Figure 9-1, Meter Clearances).
 Meters will not be installed under any drip locations or areas exposed to vehicular traffic without proper protection.
-(See Figures 8.2 and 8.5). - 2.
+(See Figure 9.9, Barricade Requirements). - 2.
 Grade shall be within six inches (6-inch) of finished grade from street to building and finished grade shall be marked on the foundation of the building with a horizontal line. - 3.
 All materials shall be cleared from facilities location, including trees and bushes. - 4.
 Meter protection and/or pad must be in place, if required. - 5.
 No ledge removal is required.
 (Ledge removal will require a negotiated excess charge for construction.) - 6.
 No frost in the ground.
 (Frost in ground will require a negotiated excess charge for construction.) - 7.
 No other parallel utilities shall be within three feet (3-feet) horizontally or one foot (1-feet) vertically of facilities location selected.